2sic/2sxc/ToSIC_SexyContent/Docs-Generator/concepts/cms/edit-context.md

 ## How the Edit-Context is Added

 By default, it is automatically added if the system detects that the current user has edit-permissions.
-In 2sxc 9.30 a feature was added to add the context in code, using the [Edit.Enable(...)](razor-edit.enable) command.
+In 2sxc 9.30 a feature was added to add the context in code, using the [Edit.Enable(...)](xref:Razor.EditEnable] command.

 ## Inner-Context for Inner Content

 When [inner content](xref:Concepts.InnerContent) is used, each block of inner-content will change the context, because it will have different IDs etc. So inner-content blocks will add their own context-attributes.
-See also [Edit.ContextAttributes](razor-edit.contextattributes).
+See also [Edit.ContextAttributes](xref:Razor.ContextAttributes].

 ## How JS Picks up the Context